doanamo/Game-Engine-7-2022/Readme.md

 Contributions
 ===
-Engine is not intended nor anywhere close near being suitable for use yet.
-For now please refrain for sending pull requests for new features.
-However, feel free to open issues for dicussion or any questions about this project and its code!
+Engine is in prototyping phase and will not be ready for use in production anytime soon.
+For now please refrain from sending pull requests for new features.
+However, feel free to open issues for discussion or any questions about this project and its code!

 License
 ===